 Whether to our benefit or our detriment, one of the factors in consideration for Birgo is that perhaps the flood of liquidity in the marketplace today will lead to increased appetite for alternative investments.
 If so, we believe real estate allocations will likely skew heavier towards multifamily, storage, and industrial as a result of broad, well-founded concerns for retail and office.
 As a result, we believe it’s possible that it will remain a seller’s market for multifamily, particularly in the absence of acute distress in the industry.
 Our nimble approach to acquiring assets that are generally too small to generate interest from professional investors will serve us well in this regard, as we believe a preference to sell is more likely to be observed in smaller owner-operators who simply want to remove the complexity and risk that comes with real estate ownership as a result of the pandemic.

 It’s difficult to evaluate with any degree of certainty what’s to come in the investment real estate transaction market, but we are committed to a cautious, data-driven approach.
-We believe it’s critical to be conservative in valuation but decisive in our execution in order to protect our reputation as a preferred buyer in what may persist to be a seller’s market.
+At Birgo Capital, we believe it’s critical to be conservative in valuation but decisive in our execution in order to protect our reputation as a preferred buyer in what may persist to be a seller’s market.
 We look forward to continuing to monitor these trends and sharing insights as they become clearer.